Tax relief on medical expenses

-If you pay medical expenses that are not covered by the State or by private health insurance, you may claim tax relief on some of those expenses.
+If you pay medical expenses that are not covered by the State or by private health insurance, you can claim tax back on some of those expenses.
 These expenses include the costs involved in nursing home care.
-More information is available about tax relief on nursing home fees and for dependent relatives.

 You can claim tax relief on:

 - Items or treatments prescribed by a doctor or consultant

 - Maintenance or treatment in a hospital, treatment facility (such as a clinic) or a nursing home

 - Cost of employing a qualified nurse at home